-The Spring Benefit is our biggest fundraiser of the year.
+Join us in Washington this fall for the AIA’s Championing Cultural Heritage Dinner.
 Your participation provides invaluable support for programs like our fellowships & grants to further archaeological research, the Site Preservation Program, which helps develop community-based solutions to protecting endangered archaeological sites, and helps us advocate for archaeology and preservation of cultural heritage worldwide.
 This is a mission that needs your help.
-Join us in creating a future for the past by purchasing tickets or a table at the Spring Benefit.
+Join us in creating a future for the past at the Championing Cultural Heritage Dinner.